cherryramatisdev/jirarust/README.md

   },
   "git": {
-    "feature_tag": "<the github label you use for features>", "fix_tag": "<the github label you use for bugfixes>", }
+    "feature_tag": "<the github label you use for features>", "fix_tag": "<the github label you use for bugfixes>" }
 }
 ```